olumpeter/react-projects/README.md

 # React projects

 This repository carry react projects that I did for active learning.
-They're meant to take me from "beginner" to "comfortable" as far as web development using React and ReactDOM is concerned.
+They're meant to take you from "beginner" to "comfortable" level as far as web development using React and ReactDOM is concerned.

 ## Content: